 Collaborative, engaged learning environments employ high-impact practices of team dynamics, understanding of health care team member roles, relationship-building, communication skills and actively assessing and addressing the health care needs of patients and populations to enhance student learning and satisfaction with the quality of their education.
-The Office of Interprofessional Education was able to convert the Interprofessional Health Care Course, our "anchor" IPE learning experience for 350-450 students annually across 8 professions in 3 colleges/schools, to an online version with one week's notice to retain this important required course for medical students and maintain quality established with the traditional in-person course.
+The Office of Interprofessional Education was able to convert the Interprofessional Health Care Course, our "anchor" IPE learning experience for 350-450 students annually across 8 professions in 3 colleges/schools, to an online version to retain this important required course for medical students and maintain quality established with the traditional inperson course.
+As well, with the online version of the course allows some programs to have more students taking the course.
 IPE learning has been incorporated into well received simulations and is in further development for clinical environments to enhance IPE learning experiences.
-As well, an IPE elective was recently launched, and most clerkships have IPE Learning objectives.
+The IPE "elective" is now required for all medical students in Phase 2.
+The point system/badging for IPE has launched, and will add valuable clinic IP interactions.

-In summary, Interprofessional education is a logical set of linear, layered, and progressive learning from novice to mastery of these learning objectives across multiple touch points based on nationally recognized competencies and are organized around Domain 7.
+In summary, Interprofessional education is a logical set of linear, layered, and progressive learning from competent to mastery of these learning objectives across multiple touch points based on nationally recognized competencies and are organized around Domain 7.
 With the "anchor course" IPHC students learn the basics about teams and teamwork in the context of interprofessional education in an active learning format.
 Team STEPPS, error disclosure, team case management, and learning from, with, and about each other strengthens not only their own professional identity, they learn about each other's professions, roles, and responsibilities.